nf-core/eager/docs/output.md

 There are two algorithms from the tools we use: `c_curve` and `lc_extrap`.
 The former gives you the expected number of unique reads if you were to repeated sequencing but with fewer reads than your first sequencing run.
 The latter tries to extrapolate the decay in the number of unique reads you would get with re-sequencing but with more reads than your initial sequencing run.

 Due to endogenous DNA being so low when doing initial screening, the maths behind `lc_extrap` often fails as there is not enough data.
-Therefore nf-core/eager sticks with `c_curve` which gives a similar approximation of the library complexity, but is more robust to smaller datasets..
+Therefore nf-core/eager sticks with `c_curve` which gives a similar approximation of the library complexity, but is more robust to smaller datasets.

+You will receive output for each deduplicated _library_.
+This means that if you use TSV input and have one library sequenced over multiple lanes and sequencing types, these are merged and you will get mapping statistics of all lanes of the library in one value.

 #### Complexity Curve